m-delfino/influenzanet-setup-guide/redeploying-changes/3-rollback-errors.md

 There are two versions of this available:

-1. Re-create only the Infectieradar-services:
+1. Re-create only the influenzanet-services:
     1.1.
 Copy the contents of the persisitant SSD (mongo) and back them up else where.
 Navigate to storage in Kubernetes on GKE to perform this task.
     1.2.
 Once the data is backed up, connect to the cluster and open the terminal.
     1.3. cd into the cluster-management folder, and run the script ```sh  stop.sh ```